tnahs/hlts/app/flat/static/pages/manual/main.md

 ## [API](#api)

-HLTS provides simple API methods to import Annotations from an external application.
+HLTS provides two simple API methods to import Annotations from an external application.

 <br>

 <a class="paddedAnchor" name="your-api-key"></a>